Golf Monthly: Top 100 Course Criteria

 There are five broad categories, weighted for importance.
 Quality of test and design (35%), conditioning and presentation (30%), visual appeal both internally and externally (15%), the club’s facilities (10%) and the visitor experience (10%).
 Because this is still a subjective process, they also look closely at the written reports.
 A few years ago, based on strong reader feedback, they decided to exclude all courses where you cannot pay a regular green fee.

 Gear Review Process

 Golf Monthly has been creating impartial content since they were first published in 1911.

-The quality of Golf Monthly's reviews and buyers guides is built upon a rigorous testing procedure as well as the knowledge and experience of the test team that has a sterling reputation in the industry, known for delivering the key points you want to know in a concise, easy-to-digest manner.
+The Golf Monthly's reviews and buyers guides is built upon testing as well as the knowledge and experience of the test team that is known for delivering the key points you want to know.